shanpali/snappy_poc/README.md

-# snappy_poc
-snappy compression POC
+# snappy and LZ4 comparision and POC

 output of the code :